-In fiscal 2015, 2014 and 2013, we recorded share-based compensation expense of \$13.9 million, \$11.3 million and \$8.2 million, respectively, related to awards under our incentive stock plans and restricted stock awards, or RSAs, assumed in connection with the acquisition of TomoTherapy.
-Share-based compensation expense was recorded net of estimated forfeitures (excludes share-based awards not expected to vest).
-As of June 30, 2015, we had approximately \$19.4 million of unrecognized compensation expense, net of estimated forfeitures, related to unvested stock options, Employee Stock Purchase Plan, or ESPP shares, restricted stock units, or RSUs, market stock units, or MSUs, which we expect to recognize over a weighted average period from 0.6 to 2.2 years.
+In fiscal 2016, 2015 and 2014, we recorded share-based compensation expense of \$12.6 million, \$13.9 million and \$11.3 million, respectively, related to awards under our incentive stock plans and restricted stock awards, or RSAs, assumed in connection with the acquisition of TomoTherapy.
+Share-based compensation expense was recorded net of estimated forfeitures.
+As of June 30, 2016, we had approximately \$21.2 million of unrecognized compensation expense, net of estimated forfeitures, related to unvested stock options, Employee Stock Purchase Plan, or ESPP shares, restricted stock units, or RSUs, market stock units, or MSUs, which we expect to recognize over a weighted average period from 0.6 to 2.3 years.